 "Participant Count Date" means the date on which participants are counted for purposes of determining the Flat-rate Premium, the MAP-21 CAP on the Variable-rate Premium, whether the plan is a Small Plan, and, if applicable, the Small Employer Cap on the Variable-rate Premium.
-In general, it is the last day of the plan year preceding the Premium Payment Year, but there are some exceptions.
+In general, it is the last day of the Prior Premium Payment Year, but there are some exceptions.
 See "How to Count Participants" section for more information.